snuq/VSEQF/Readme.md

 ## QuickTags
-Create tags, text snippets that can describe sequences, and apply them to any sequences in the timeline.
-All sequences with a specific tag can be easily selected with one click.
+Create tags, text snippets that can describe strips, and apply them to any strips in the timeline.
+All strips with a specific tag can be easily selected with one click.

 * __All Tags__

-   This list shows all tags on all sequences in the timeline.
+   This list shows all tags on all strips in the timeline.
-   Click a tag to select all sequences with that tag.
+   Click a tag to select all strips with that tag.
-   Click the '+' button to add that tag to all selected sequences.
+   Click the '+' button to add that tag to all selected strips.

 * __Active Strip__

-   Shows a list of tags for the active sequence.
+   Shows a list of tags for the active strip.
-   Click a tag to select all sequences with this tag.
+   Click a tag to select all strips with this tag.
-   Click the 'X' button to remove the tag from the active sequence.
+   Click the 'X' button to remove the tag from the active strip.

 * __Selected Strips__

-   Shows a list of tags for all selected sequence.
+   Shows a list of tags for all selected strip.
-   Click a tag to select all sequences with this tag.
+   Click a tag to select all strips with this tag.
-   Click the 'X' button to remove the tag from all selected sequences.
+   Click the 'X' button to remove the tag from all selected strips.

 * __New Tag__